 During the first few weeks of life, a puppy’s primary activities are feeding, keeping warm and developing social skills.
 In most cases, humans will simply watch the mother dog provide all necessary care for her puppies.
 However, if the puppy in your care has been separated from his mother, or if the mother dog has rejected her young or cannot produce enough milk, caring for the pup is up to you.

 How Do I Feed a Newborn Puppy?

-Puppies will need bottle or syringe feeding every few hours for
+Puppies will need bottle or syringe feeding every few hours for several weeks.